bacionejs/cat/README.md

 Together, these three effects — **delay, easing, and bobbing** — produce a run cycle that feels organic and convincing with very little code.

-👉 The lower leg physics makes the foot placement believable, and the body bobbing seals the illusion of a real running catwoman.
+👉 The lower leg physics makes the stride believable, and the body bobbing seals the illusion of a real running catwoman.